Omar-PRG/HDL-language/README.md

 The count itself is represented by a sequence of three bits, which means it can represent numbers from 0 to 7.
 The counter follows a clock's rhythm and increases by one each time the clock's rising edge occurs.
 When it reaches the value 7, it wraps around back to 0 to continue counting.
 If the reset signal is activated, the counter is immediately reset to 0, ready to start counting again from scratch.

+3_ 4-1 Multiplexer
+Think of this as a switcher for four different lights.
+You can choose which light you want to turn on using two buttons (Select).
+The chosen light's status shows up on a screen (Output).
+Pressing the buttons changes the active light.
+For example, pressing "00" turns on the first light, and so on.
+It's like a basic version of how we make choices using switches.